Creating genuine, real conversations in B2B isn’t easy.

 It’s like telling someone a crazy story about that one wild night in Paris.
 You are boasting about this story and maybe even that you were in Paris, but it’s a good story.
 It could even be one that is worth others retelling about you.

-You want to spread stories that are similarly compelling.
-Obviously, it will be hard to tell a story that tops a wild night in a foreign land in B2B, but make the effort to tell stories that matter.
+You want to spread similarly compelling stories.
+It will be hard to tell a story that tops a wild night in a foreign land in B2B, but make an effort to tell stories that matter.

 This could be in the form of case studies where your product helped another company do some measure of good in the world or simply solved one of their problems.